pmean/build-website/text/04/teaching-consulting.md

 [www.amstat.org/sections/cnsl](http://www.amstat.org/sections/cnsl).

 Many Universities offer a Statistical Consulting Center.
-The [University of Iowa\'s site](http://www.stat.uiowa.edu/scc/) is a good model.
+The [University of Iowa's site](http://www.stat.uiowa.edu/scc/) is a good model.
 Graduate students in Statistics consult under the guidance of a Statistics faculty member with graduate students in other areas who need help with the statistical aspects of their thesis or dissertation work.
-It\'s great experience for the Statistics students and provides a valuable service to the other programs at the University.
+It's great experience for the Statistics students and provides a valuable service to the other programs at the University.

 Here are some books on Statistical Consulting.
 I have not read any of